LucasPereira762xi/asaas-magento-2.4/README-en.md

 - Enable notifications between Asaas and buyer
     - Enables email messages informing payment status changes.
 This option can be enabled or not.
+- Create Invoice if payment was received
+  - Order invoice will be triggered every time the asaas notifies you that the payment has been approved

 ![FOTO 4](.github/img-en/04.png)